0x4A4FRN/zig-fcft/README.md

 git config format.subjectPrefix "PATCH zig-fcft"
 ```

-See [here] for some great resource on how to use `git send-email`
+See [here] for some great resource on how to use `git send-email` if you're
-if you're not used to it, and my [wiki].
+not used to it.
+You can also have look at my [contributing guide] and [style
+guide] for zig.

 ## Acknowledgement